3) Green grooming

 You've just stepped out of an eco-friendly 4.5-minute shower that used about 7.2 gallons of solar-heated water.
 Now what are you going to put on your body to retain that just-showered freshness and your commitment to sustainable health?

 • Deodorant vs. antiperspirant: Choosing to use an antiperspirant with deodorant will keep your sweat production down, but may not be the healthiest thing to put on your body.
-All antiperspirants contain an aluminum-based compound that plugs up sweat glands and stops the flow of sweat to the skin's surface.
-Aluminum, particularly at high doses, can cause skin irritation and worse for those who are allergic.
+All antiperspirants contain an aluminum-based compound that plugs up sweat glands and stops the flow of sweat to the skin's surface, according to WebMD.
+Aluminum can cause skin irritation for those who are allergic.
 So although the "antiperspirant causes breast cancer" myth of the '90s has been dispelled by the Mayo Clinic and the American Cancer Society, many still opt out of using antiperspirant and will look for natural, deodorant-only products.

 • Electric vs. manual: As you untangle the cord of your electric razor from your electric toothbrush stand and separate it from the blow dryer cord, which is wrapped around the nose-hair trimmer and curling iron, something in you starts to wonder if maybe you've gone too far.
 The good news is, there's hope — in the form of calculations that may have you ditching the 'tronics and going manual faster than you can say "unplug."